spencergates/thylac.com/_pages/projects/5-cli-utilities.md

 video_row2:
   - video_path: /assets/media/cli-utils/simple-timer.webm
     title: "Timer Utility"
     excerpt: "This simple utiltiy takes a number of seconds as input.
 It then displays a one line timer readout with in the form HH:MM:SS.
-The timers starts running but can be stopped; an ASCII twirler animated while the timer is running.
+The timers starts in a running state but can be stopped.
+An ASCII twirler animates while the timer is running.
 Hours, minutes, and seconds can be added or removed.
 When the timer hits zero, the ASCII \"Bell\" notification is played, and the timer will begin counting into negative -HH:MM:SS."
     btn_label: "View Source"
     btn_class: "btn--info"
     url: "https://github.com/HBot106/simple-timer"